Sunday, July 6, 2025

 The gas regulator was also looking ropey and when I checked up it has a 6 year replacement life (5 years is more common).
 I couldn't see a date on it but as I have had the boat for 8 years it was clearly time to replace it, also the previous hose had been over ten years old when replaced and I would have thought you wouldn’t install a new premium regulator without replacing a cheap piece of rubber hose.

-The remote gas valve is only open when power is applied so that turning off the domestic power or CB will isolate the gas when leaving the boat even if the local "gas on" switch is left on.
-That switch is illuminated and clearly visible as a reminder to turn it off when not using the cooker.
+The remote gas valve is only open when power is applied so turning off the domestic power will isolate the gas when leaving the boat even if the local "gas on" switch is left on.
+That switch is illuminated when on as a reminder to turn it off when not using the cooker.
 It also saves bending down to reach the manual gas cock.

-capable of detecting other gasses.
-I also have a hand held detector
+I also have a hand held detector for tracking down suspected leaks

-Fitting the rather large Cleese valve in the locker was tricky as there is not a lot of room and it must be clear of the cylinder so that the knob can easily rotate but it just fits providing the cylinder is properly located in its holder.
+Fitting the rather large Cleese valve in the locker was tricky as there is not a lot of room and it must be clear of the cylinder so that the knob can easily rotate to shut off the gas, but it just fits providing the cylinder is properly located in its holder.
 Also the hose needs a smooth curve off of the long hose tails to prevent kinking.
-Picture to follow as I forgot to take one.

 No comments: